hexagoncircle/ryan-mulligan-dev/src/blog/external-links-issue-template-options.md

 {% image "./public/images/github-template-chooser-example.jpg", "Screenshot of custom external options added to the GitHub issue selection interface." %}

 The first line in that code example, `blank_issues_enabled: false` removes the hyperlink that appears below these custom options.
-If this isn't set, folks would still have the ability to add a new blank issue.
+If this isn't set, folks would still have the ability to add a new blank issue on the repo.

 With all of this in order, the repo can stay free from user-entered issues, reducing some friction and redundancy.
 As an aside: I'm not 100% sure, but I'd wager that automated bot issues would still appear in the repo's issue queue.